rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> rp.showRanking()
     ['a1', 'a3', 'a4', 'a9', 'a5', 'a8', 'a2', 'a6', 'a7']

-The Ranked-Pairs rule actually renders one of the seven optimal Kemeny rankings as we may verify below.
+The *RankedPairs* rule actually renders one of the seven optimal *Kemeny* rankings as we may verify below.

 .. code-block:: pycon